 You can make a statement in the LPA expressing your wishes and preferences about your care and treatment.
 The statement is not legally binding but is helpful guidance for those involved in your care and they will be required to take note of the preferences as part of any decision in your best interests.

 In order to make an LPA you need to decide who you wish to appoint as your attorney(s).
 Attorneys must always act in your best interests.
 You can have as many attorneys as you wish and it is advisable to have more than one, or to have a replacement attorney in the background in case anything happens to the attorney(s) you appoint.
 You can then decide whether they should act together (i.e. unanimously), independently (so that any one attorney can act alone) or together in some matters and independently in others.
+An LPA is a very powerful instrument; it is essential to appoint attorneys you trust implicitly and, if more than one, who will be able to work together.

 You can record preferences and give instructions to your attorneys.
 For example, we recommend including a provision in the LPA for financial decisions allowing your attorneys to appoint a discretionary investment manager and a provision allowing attorneys to request sight of your Will after you have lost capacity.